Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 Those little pieces of paper have consumable information on them and then you can sell them to a vendor, often for a nice chunk of change.

 The game doesn’t care about who you sell your items to.
 All vendors are the same in that respect.
-There are no “fences”.
+There are no “fences” for stuff in your inventory, though you can fence horses and wagons.